 There's a brick wall on the Eutaw Street walkway that features an Orioles Hall of Fame, with several inductees:

-* From the pre-title period, 1954-65: Owner Jerry Hoffberger, manager/general manager Paul Richards, executive Jack Dunn III, GM Lee MacPhail, 1st baseman Jim Gentile, outfielder Gene Woodling (the Yankees sent him there in the 18-player deal that included getting Don Larsen), catcher Gus Triandos, pitchers Hoyt Wilhelm, Milt Pappas (famously traded for Frank Robinson),
+* From the pre-title period, 1954-65: Owner Jerry Hoffberger, manager/general manager Paul Richards, executive Jack Dunn III, GM Lee MacPhail, 1st baseman Jim Gentile, outfielder Gene Woodling (the Yankees sent him there in the 18-player deal that included getting Don Larsen), catcher Gus Triandos, and pitchers Hoyt Wilhelm, Milt Pappas (famously traded for Frank Robinson),

-* From the 1966-74 glory years: Hoffberger, managers Hank Bauer and Earl Weaver (the ex-Yankee right fielder preceded Weaver); 3rd base coach Billy Hunter, pitching coach George Bamberger; executives Frank Cashen and Harry Dalton; 1st baseman John "Boog" Powell; 2nd basemen Davey Johnson (yes, the later Met manager) and Bobby Grich; shortstops Luis Aparicio (better known for playing for the Chicago White Sox) and Rick Belanger; 3rd baseman Brooks Robinson; outfielders Frank Robinson, Paul Blair and Don Buford; catcher Elrod "Ellie" Hendricks; pitchers Mike Cuellar, Dave McNally, Jim Palmer, Stu Miller, Steve Barber, Dick Hall and Eddie Watt.
+* From the 1966-74 glory years: Hoffberger, managers Hank Bauer and Earl Weaver (the ex-Yankee right fielder preceded Weaver); 3rd base coach Billy Hunter, pitching coach George Bamberger; executives Frank Cashen and Harry Dalton; 1st baseman John "Boog" Powell; 2nd basemen Davey Johnson (yes, the later Met manager) and Bobby Grich; shortstops Luis Aparicio (better known for playing for the Chicago White Sox) and Rick Belanger; 3rd baseman Brooks Robinson; outfielders Frank Robinson, Paul Blair and Don Buford; catcher Elrod "Ellie" Hendricks; and pitchers Mike Cuellar, Dave McNally, Jim Palmer, Stu Miller, Steve Barber, Dick Hall and Eddie Watt.

-* From the 1996-97 Playoff berths: Davey Johnson (back as manager), Ripken, Hoiles, Mussina, coach Hendricks, 2nd baseman Roberto Alomar, shortstop Mike Bordick, outfielders Brady Anderson, B.J.
+* From the 1996-97 Playoff berths: Davey Johnson (back as manager), Ripken, Hoiles, Mussina, coach Hendricks, 2nd baseman Roberto Alomar, shortstop Mike Bordick, and outfielders Brady Anderson, B.J.
 Surhoff and Harold Baines.

 * Crossing the eras: Broadcasters Chuck Thompson and Bill O'Donnell; public-address announcer Rex Barney (formerly a pitcher for the Brooklyn Dodgers); trainers Eddie Weidner, Ralph Salvon and Richie Bancells; public relations director Bob Brown; minor league director Lenny Johnston; scouts Don Pries and Walter Youse; traveling secretary Phil Itzoe; director of community relations Julie Wagner; clubhouse attendant Ernie Tyler; and Baltimore cabdriver turned superfan Wild Bill Hagy.